 The 1990s were a great time for British music.
-Britpop was in full swing and a number of British singers were making their mark on the music scene.
+Britpop was in full swing, and a number of British singers were making their mark on the music scene.

 1. Elton John

 Despite the song’s success, John has only performed it one time live, which was at the funeral of Princess Diana.
-He has vowed to never perform it again unless asked by the princess’s sons.
+He has vowed never to perform it again unless asked by the princess’s sons.

 2. David Bowie

-In the 90s, the London native released five albums in six years and had 13 singles in the top 40 UK hits.
+During this decade, the London native released five albums in six years and had 13 singles in the top 40 UK hits.

-Born Gordon Summer, this Wallsend native was first the frontman of the rock band The Police in the 70s and 80s under the name Sting.
+Born Gordon Summer, this Wallsend native was first the frontman of the rock band the Police in the ’70s and ’80s under the name Sting.

-In the 90s alone, he was nominated for four Brit Awards and won one, and was nominated for 12 Grammys, winning four.
+In the ’90s alone, Sting was nominated for four Brit Awards and won one.
+He was also nominated for 12 Grammys, winning four.
 He had a total of 15 hits on the UK’s top forty charts.

 Today, Sting continues to make music and tour, showing no sign of slowing down anytime soon.

 5. Van Morrison

-After a long career, Morrison saw commercial success in the 90s.
+But after a long career, Morrison saw a lot more commercial success in the ’90s.
 He released eight albums in total throughout the decade.
-The last of these, Back on Top, was his highest-charting album since 1978.
+The last of these, Back On Top, was his highest-charting album since 1978.

 Today, Morrison continues to make music, releasing his 42nd album in 2021.